veronique1415/veronique-desrochers-captsone/README.md

 <details>
 <summary>Nice-to-haves</summary>
 ## Nice-to-haves

+I wanna add authentification to add an upload page for the admin.

 In the future I would like to implement an ordering function directly from the website.
 Ordering wine in Quebec, beside directly from our liquor monopole is really complicated and I would like to make my friend's life easier by having his users be able to order directly from the website and pay.
 He would then receive a order confirmation and only have to arrange the shipping from SAQ then.
 Obviously from their end, the user would also receive a order confirmation from the email they provided.